 - NCSC: National Certified School Counselor

-Completing these requirements and obtaining your license can be an experience that pays off for you over the course of your career.
-Many counseling organizations only seek out licensed professionals so that they can provide the most reliable services to the public.
-Showcasing your license could potentially align you with career options that are limited to only the most qualified individuals in your field.
+Completing NCC license requirements and obtaining a license can pay off over the course of your career.
+Many counseling organizations only seek out licensed professionals to ensure that they provide the highest-caliber services to the public.
+Earning a license can open the door to a wide range of career options.

 Consider a Featured Online Counseling Program

 Programs include BS in Counseling with an Emphasis in Addiction, Chemical Dependency, and Substance Abuse; BS in Psychology; and BS in Behavioral Health Science.Learn More

 Over 14 Specializations Available

 Affordable with No Out of State TuitionLearn More